Little Rock Brain Injury Attorneys

 • Disorientation or confusion

-• Weakness or numbness in toes or fingers
+• Weakness or numbness in the fingers or toes

-• Changes in behavior or mood, including aggression or restlessness
+• Mood or behavioral changes, including aggression or restlessness

 Persistent Post-Concussion Syndrome